poojaleo/inventory-manager/README.md

 ### 6.14.
 Get All Shipment Endpoint
 * Accepts `GET` requests to `/company/:companyName/shipments`
 * Retrieves all shipments of a company with the given companyName
-- If company does not have any shipments, will returns an empty list
+- If company does not have any shipments, will return an empty list

 ![Get All Shipment Endpoint SD](src/resources/sequence-diagrams/GetAllShipmentActivity-SDImage.png)